Franara01/picante-fight-club-demo/README.md

 - Role-based login: **Admin** and **User**
 - Admin can view the full list of registered participants
-- User can register for an internal tournament
+- User developed to check different flows
 - Fully validated registration form
 - Data is stored in Supabase in real-time